We have information you must know before you buy the Pilot.

 On most Pilots this area features an info display at the top for miscellaneous data, silver-trimmed audio controls, black-framed climate controls, a box-shaped bin at the bottom and an omnidirectional vent on either side.
 On the Touring it gets busier and ventures beyond that jump-in-and-go realm that frequently accompanies audio-video store showrooms on wheels.

-At the top a shaded navigation screen for the system that supports voice recognition and electronic breadcrumbs to retrace your off-road route back to pavement.
-Below that are a slim display
+At the top is a shaded navigation screen for the system that operates with voice recognition and delivers electronic breadcrumbs to retrace your off-road route back to pavement.
+Below that are a slim display for temperature data, the audio and climate controls, seat heat switches, a much smaller MP3-player size bin, and the interface jog dial for the navigation system.

 The 3.5-liter V6 takes on a characteristic Honda growl when you push it and you'll need to be towing or accelerating uphill on an on-ramp to require such grunt.
 For the most part the engine is in the background, never silenced, never rough and never annoying.
-It now uses Honda's Variable Cylinder Management to switch off two or three of its six cylinders to save fuel; the ECO light on the dash shows when you are getting best economy and does not necessarily mean it is running as a three- or four-cylinder engine.
-Like the all-wheel drive system, the VCM is transparent to the driver and requires no action on his or her part, and apart from some front tire spin under heavy acceleration from rest the front-drive model drives just like the all-wheel drive.
+It now uses Honda's Variable Cylinder Management to switch off two or three of its six cylinders to save fuel; the ECO light on the dash shows when you are getting best economy and does not necessarily mean the Pilot is running on only three or four cylinders.
+Like the all-wheel drive system, the VCM is transparent to the driver and requires no action on his or her part, and apart from some front-tire spin under heavy acceleration from rest the front-drive model drives just like the all-wheel drive.

 Since the Pilot is among the lightest of the eight-seat crossovers the suspension can be tuned for ride comfort without requiring undue stiffness for control.
 It swallows up most road surfaces with aplomb and never bottomed out on dirt road whoop-de-doos when driven sensibly but briskly.
 No single noise source stands out and normal conversations are quite possible at highway speeds.
 The Michelin tires on the premium model may last longer or prove better in severe snow but you'd need instruments far more sophisticated than your behind to show any other advantage.
 The stability assist is one of the lesser intrusive such algorithms and if it comes into play you probably won't notice as you'll be busy wondering how you got into a bad situation.

-Relative to some other recent crossover redesigns, the Pilot seems to ride a bit softer than the GM Acadia et al and has less body roll than the Highlander, though the Acadia may enjoy a slight advantage in steering feel.
+Relative to some other recent crossover redesigns, the Pilot seems to ride a bit softer than the GMC Acadia and its GM siblings and has less body roll than the Highlander, though the Acadia may enjoy a slight advantage in steering feel.
 The most sporting drive in the segment is Mazda's CX-9 though we wouldn't venture as far from the beaten path in that as we would in a Pilot, and the Pilot is more maneuverable than any of them.

-With a bit of forethought to join the visibility and crossover philosophy brakes would hardly be needed at all, yet the Pilot performs as the others in this regard and all electronic braking aids are standard.
-If you see something bad about to happen, just stand on the pedal as hard as you can and keep steering—you might just drive around it.
+Brakes perform as well as they should be expected and all electronic braking aids are standard.
+If you see something bad about to happen, just stand on the pedal as hard as you can and keep steering you might just drive around it.

 NewCarTestDrive.com correspondent G.R.
-Whale filed this report after his test drive of the Pilot around Riverside.
+Whale filed this report after his test drive of the Pilot around Riverside, California.

 Build and price your dream Honda Pilot in just a few easy steps.